 The async task that the application is waiting for could write directly to the response, on a different thread than the one that was used for the initial request.
 This thread knows nothing about any filters.
 If a filter wanted to manipulate the response in the new thread, it would have to wrap the response when it was processing the initial request "on the way in", and passed the wrapped response to the next filter in the chain, and eventually to the servlet.
-So if the response was wrapped (possibly multiple times, once per filter), and the application processes the request and writes directly to the response will still be processed by the response wrapper(s).
+So if the response was wrapped (possibly multiple times, once per filter), and the application processes the request and writes directly to the response, it is really writing to the response wrapper(s), i.e., any output added to the response will still be processed by the response wrapper(s).
 When an application reads from a request in a separate thread, and adds output to the response, it really reads from the request wrapper(s), and writes to the response wrapper(s), so any input and/or output manipulation intended by the wrapper(s) will continue to occur.